COMPLAINTS POLICY AND PROCEDURE

 Complaints about a specific local Habitat are to be directed to the local Habitat for Humanity itself.

 Each local Habitat is an independent organization, overseen by its own board of directors.
 If you have a complaint about a particular local Habitat, you may contact the local Habitat directly to discuss your issue or complaint.
-If it is not addressed to your satisfaction by the local Habitat and you wish to notify Habitat Canada, you may contact the Chief Operating Officer at Habitat Canada.
+If it is not addressed to your satisfaction by the local Habitat and you wish to notify Habitat Canada, you may contact the Vice President Affiliate Engagement at Habitat Canada.

 Habitat Canada staff receiving complaints about local Habitat organizations will: